DreadLordMikey/PolySharpFeatureDemo/CSharp11.Tests/CSharp11.md

 <div style="font-size: smaller;">

 <sup>1</sup> See [Extended nameof Scope](https://learn.microsoft.com/En-Us/dotnet/csharp/language-reference/proposals/csharp-11.0/extended-nameof-scope) in the *C# 11 Feature Specification* for more details.

+<sup>2</sup> During testing, the compiler threw an error for all versions of the .NET Framework when attempting to use a generic attribute.
+The specific error was `System.NotSupportedException: Generic types are not valid.
+` and it occurred during the call to [MemberInfo.GetCustomAttributes](https://learn.microsoft.com/en-us/dotnet/api/system.reflection.memberinfo.getcustomattributes?f1url=%3FappId%3DDev16IDEF1%26l%3DEN-US%26k%3Dk(System.Reflection.MemberInfo.GetCustomAttributes)%3Bk(DevLang-csharp)%26rd%3Dtrue&view=net-7.0).
+See [Generic Attributes](https://learn.microsoft.com/En-Us/dotnet/csharp/language-reference/proposals/csharp-11.0/generic-attributes) in the *C# 11 Feature Specification* for more details.
 </div>

 <div style="display: none;">